allebone/help.omni.af.mil/docs/PEX/Training.md

 ### Review a Training Folder

-You can access a Trainees Folder Reviews by going to Folder Reviews under the Overview Ta2.
+You can access a Trainees Folder Reviews by going to Folder Reviews under the Overview tab.

 1. Training > Mission > Overview > Folder Reviews